Medical questions & health advice by board certified doctors

-"Why do I constantly feel tired?
+"Why do I constantly feel tired?"

 I'm a 20 year old college student.
 Most days, I feel exhausted as little as 2 hours after waking up.
 I make sure to get at least 8 hours of sleep each night, and sometimes more, so it's not an issue of not getting enough sleep.
 It's difficult to get through a day without taking at least one nap.
 Could this be a diet issue, or is there another cause for persistent fatigue?

 There is some very good advice about how to improve in this aspect available online.
 Another idea is sleep quality.
 Many people in America, even young people, have difficulty with sleep apnea, where the soft tissue in the back of the throat becomes floppy as you fall asleep, and started to block your airway.
 In order to breathe again, you have to partially wake up, which is very bad for your sleep.
 Obstructive sleep apnea can add up to be a significant medical issue for many people over time, causing heart problems, among others.
 Other issues might possibly include thyroid disease, which would be more likely if you have a family history of the same.
 Finally, there are endless numbers of other issues that can cause fatigue as a symptom, some of which are serious.
 Please see a primary care doctor to follow up.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.